alexclassroom/wp-crontrol/readme.txt

 * **Simplify Management**: Add, edit, delete, and pause cron events from a user-friendly interface, without needing to write any code.
 * **Gain Insights**: Export cron event data for analysis or reporting.
 * **Action Scheduler Compatibility**: Full support for the Action Scheduler system in WooCommerce, which is used to process recurring payments, subscriptions, and background orders.
+* **Clarity of times and timezones**: All times are shown with a clear and accurate indication of which timezone applies.
+No more guesswork!

 ### For developers